 To Protect Our Employees We Have:

-- Temporarily closed the shops, the Sewing Center, and the Education Center until further notice
+- Temporarily closed the shops, the Sewing Center, and the Education Center until spring of 2021

 - Canceled all upcoming in-town events, trunk shows, classes and retreats through spring of 2021